luka-danger/luka-danger/README.md

 # Welcome! 👽 🤘

 <div align="justify">
-    I'm Nate, a Computer Science student and aspiring Software Engineer.
-I'm passionate about problem solving, Cybersecurity, and all things web technology.
+    Hi!
+I'm Nate, a passionate problem solver, Cybersecurity enthusiast, and lover of all things web technology.
 When I'm not busy studying for exams or writing code, I enjoy trail running,    learning foreign languages, and finding ways to help animals.

 <br>
 <br>
     “You’re more likely to unlock a big leap in performance by trying differently than by trying harder.
 You might be able to work 10% harder, but a different approach might work 10x better.
 Remain focused on the core problem, but         explore a new line of attack.
 Persistence is not just about effort, but also strategy.
 Don’t merely try harder, try differently.” - James Clear